suixinsuo/olympus-protocol/docs/Using Components.md

 4. Migrations

-In the file `/migrations/2_deploy_contracts.js` we can find the scrip which is running the contracts into the blockchain.
+In the file `/migrations/2_deploy_contracts.js` we can find the script which is deploying the contracts on the blockchain.
 a) It deploys and configures all required contracts each test run (which takes time).
 b) It can be run with a valid private key onto any configured network.
 You can check the command we created npm run `testKovan` in `package.json`.